mischegoss/CalculatorWithJQuery/README.md

+## Calculator Sample

 This is a sample Calculator with extensive comments.

+## Purpose

-It is meant to be used to show the workings of JQuery and setting up a multi-file project.
+This code with extensive comments shows the workings of JQuery and setting up a multi-file project.

+### Technologies Used

-This project uses Bootstrap, JQuery
+This project uses Bootstrap, JQuery.